 Can the organizor go bankrupt?

 The measures taken, have been put in place to minimize the risk of a bankruptcy.
-The voucher is valid for a period of 2 years.
+The voucher is valid for a period of 3 years and 2 months.
 This limits the risk that the ticket holder will lose his money due to bankruptcy on a longer term.

 Can I make a donation?